dabolichin/dabolichin.github.io/src/pages/index.md

 As a Director of Engineering at TransferGo I have:

-- Leaded the Engineering teams of the Compliance, FinCrime and Ops domains
+- Led the Engineering teams of the Compliance, FinCrime and Ops domains
 - Initiated the reshape of teams according to Value Streams
-- Leaded the decision process of buy vs. build for Transaction monitoring solution
+- Led the decision process of buy vs. build for Transaction monitoring solution

 ### [Vinted](https://www.vinted.com/)